-The model is not something we have come across before, so it is something that we are very excited about and which we believe to be the best way to structure capital for our private equity investments while satisfying the market.
-We had been keen to use the alternative finance market to fund our investment activities for some time, and that got us thinking – whether we could deploy our proven model in launching a retail corporate bond.
+The model is not something we have come across before, so it is something that we are very excited about, and which we believe to be the best way to structure capital for our private equity investments while satisfying the market.
+We have been keen to use the alternative finance market to fund our investment activities for some time, and that got us thinking – whether we could deploy our proven model in launching a retail corporate bond.

 Plenty of liquidity in the market

 When creating investment offerings that have focus on the investor’s needs, you end up creating a different product than what the market is currently offering.
 Today, investors are focused on security, which is why, I assume, they accept zero and less than zero yield of those USD 12.6 trillion that currently are invested in zero or sub-zero fixed-income.

 “With USD 12.6 trillion of government and corporate bonds currently trading worldwide with nominal yields below zero, we think it is safe to say that there is a huge market for secured and asset-backed high yielding bonds.” – Daniel Hansen, Founder and CEO, OMNIA Global